m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 at the cost of some extra memory for the graph and the loss of statically typed hierarchies.
 Off I went to try this and see if it made any actual sense.

 The data structures part of this is pretty simple.
-I have a central `Graph` in a vaguely similar role to `Space` from my ECS attempts, and `Layer`s for concrete storage of components, similar to froggy's `Storage`s or the `Feature`s from the second form of my ECS.
+I have a central `Graph` to store edges and some node metadata, and `Layer`s for concrete storage of components, similar to froggy's `Storage`s.
 `Layer`s always store their contents in a `Vec`; no need for any other storage types.
 You register `Layer`s with the `Graph` and it generates a `Vec` of edges between it and every other registered `Layer`, represented as indices into the other `Layer`'s storage.
-You build a graph like this:
+You build a graph in a similar way to the "features" from my second ECS attempt, by defining a custom type:

 ```rust
 pub struct MyGraph {